Free Culture (book): Chapter 13. Eldred

 This chapter summarizes Eldred v.
 Ashcroft.
 The lead petitioner, Eric Eldred, wanted to make public domain works freely available on the Internet.
 He was particularly interested in a work that was slated to pass into the public domain in 1998.
-However, the Sonny Bono Copyright Term Extension Act (CTEA) meant that this work would not be in the public domain until 2019—and not even then if Congress extended the term again, as it had eleven times since 1962.
+However, the Sonny Bono Copyright Term Extension Act (CTEA) meant that this work would not be in the public domain until 2019 – and not even then if Congress extended the term again, as it had eleven times since 1962.
 Further extension seems likely, because it makes good business sense for organizations owning old works that still generate revenue to spend a portion of that money on campaign contributions and lobbying to extend the terms even further.
 "Copyrights have not expired, and will not expire, so long as Congress is free to be bought to extend them again.

-Lead council in Eldred v.
+Lead counsel in Eldred v.
 Ashcroft was Lessig.
 He lost this case due, he says, to a strategic blunder in arguing that repeated extensions effectively granted perpetual copyright in violation of the constitutional specification that copyrights and patents be "for limited times".

 This was a high-profile case, and many different groups had filed briefs.
 [T]he Nashville Songwriters Association wrote that the public domain was nothing more than 'legal piracy.'"
 One brief "was signed by seventeen economists, including five Nobel Prize winners.

 Lessig believes that if he had instead argued that this extension caused net harm to the US economy and culture, as numerous people had advised, he could have won.
 Lessig insists that, "The real harm is to the works that are not famous, not commercially exploited, and no longer available as a result."